braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/advanced_use_cases/deep_linking.md

 To deep link to the Braze News Feed from a push notification, [create a custom deep link][1] for your News Feed activity.

-Then, as you set up your push notification campaign (either through the [dashboard][2] or [API][3]), configure the notification to navigate to your News Feed deep Link.
+Then, as you set up your push notification campaign (either through the [dashboard][2] or [API][3]), configure the notification to navigate to your News Feed deep link.

 ## Custom WebView activity {#Custom_Webview_Activity}